 In addition to composing and performing, Maxwell co-founded the LoudLouderLoudest Music Production Company in Brooklyn, NY, and was responsible for many firsts in wireless music and mobile game sound for clients such as Sony, Warner Music Group, Universal Music Group, Atlantic Records, HBO and Disney.
 While in New York, he also co-founded Listen/Space, a venue for new music which now exists as a music commissioning organization located in Park City, Utah.

-He is currently Associate Instructor for electronic music composition at the University of Utah, Applied Instructor of composition and percussion at Westminster College, Executive Director of the Louis Moreau Institute for new music in New Orleans, Chair of the VU Symposium for Experimental, Electronic and Improvised Music in Park City, and composition instructor for Utah Youth Orchestras and Ensemble’s Young Composers Project.
+He is currently an Adjunct Assistant Professor of music composition at the University of Utah, Applied Instructor of composition and percussion at Westminster College, Founder and Chair of the VU Symposium for Experimental, Electronic and Improvised Music in Park City, member and founder of the ensemble Red Desert, and composition instructor for Utah Youth Orchestras and Ensemble’s Young Composers Project.
 Maxwell is a graduate of University of Cincinnati College-Conservatory of Music, California Institute of the Arts, and the University of Utah School of Music.
 His creative work is published by Good Child Music New York and Éditions musique SISYPHE.